Who Works with Us

 If you want help developing a portfolio that aligns with your values and risk and want to implement our advice on your own, we can do that.

-If you want guidance on a range of issues and maybe want us to directly manage your investments, you may want one of our fixed-fee WealthCare™ programs.
+If you want guidance on a range of issues and maybe want us to directly manage your investments without paying a variable AUM fee based on your investment balance, you may want one of our fixed-fee WealthCare™ programs.

 Whether you are a Do-It-Yourself investor or someone starting out, we can help you make smarter money moves.

-We are financial planners with local clients throughout Greater Boston including Newton, Middlesex and Essex Counties, southern and Seacoast New Hampshire, and we work with clients remotely nationwide.
+We are financial planners with local clients throughout Greater Boston including Newton, Middlesex and Essex Counties, southern and Seacoast New Hampshire, and we work with clients remotely nationwide including Texas.

 We cater primarily to couples as well as divorced and widowed individuals in need of trusted guidance while going through transitions.
 Our clients tend to be busy professionals or are owners of one-owner and married couple-owned businesses (proprietorships, Single Member LLCs or S-Corps).

 We strive to make our planning services accessible and reasonable to those who are busy launching their careers or growing their families.
 We offer reasonably priced flat fee investment or financial and tax planning services.